wangfowen/owenwangdotcom/blog/_posts/2019-02-22-takeaways-from-a-workaway.md

 date: 2019-02-22 00:00:00
 publish: true
 categories: blog
 ---

 _Welcome to the Newsletter Series.
-[Ivy](http://ivyxu.co/?utm_source=referral&&utm_medium=owenwangdotcom){:target="_blank"} and I co-write a [periodic newsletter](https://mailchi.mp/03e9ab1adc54/ivyowen){:target="_blank"}.
+Ivy and I co-write a [periodic newsletter](https://ivyandowen.substack.com/){:target="\_blank"}.
 This piece is adapted from an edition of it, dated when the newsletter came out._
 <br/>
 <br/>

-Ivy and I kicked off 2019 with two weeks at [Hanna Berry Farm](https://www.facebook.com/HannaBerryFarm/){:target="_blank"} in New Zealand.
-We coordinated it through [Workaway](https://www.workaway.info/){:target="_blank"}, a site for finding WWOOFing and other such "cultural exchanges".
+Ivy and I kicked off 2019 with two weeks at [Hanna Berry Farm](https://www.facebook.com/HannaBerryFarm/){:target="\_blank"} in New Zealand.
+We coordinated it through [Workaway](https://www.workaway.info/){:target="\_blank"}, a site for finding WWOOFing and other such "cultural exchanges".

 <img height="400" src="https://substackcdn.com/image/fetch/w_1456,c_limit,f_webp,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Fc41095f9-0926-48c4-a9f9-d73e911f0d73_600x800.jpeg" />

 Each day we worked 4 hours/day, 6 days a week in exchange for food and accommodation.
 Accommodation was a room in the family home.
 Meals were DIY, with groceries ordered for us based on a wish list.
 I didn’t like cooking in the outdoor kitchen (heat, flies, animals), so I fulfilled my caloric intake by eating my body weight in bread.
 We were allowed to eat the bruised fruits at the fruit stall, so Ivy fed herself from there: peaches, apricots, nectarines, plums...all of which I'm allergic to.

 The work was chill, and even meditative.
 Each day usually consisted of 2 hours of farm related work and 2 hours working the farm’s roadside fruit stall.
 The stall sold their own farm grown boysenberries, other sourced seasonal fruits, and real-fruit ice cream (which was 95% vanilla ice cream and 5% fruit).
 They hired high school kids to pick in the mornings, so for us, it was miscellaneous need-to-do tasks of the day.
 Tasks included: washing punnets (containers), drying punnets, sorting berries for freezing, bagging, and working the vines (pruning, caning, picking).